 The King’s gnarled fingers gripped at the fur covers with what little strength they had left, his lined face creasing, his thoughts drifting between consciousness and other realms.
 The healer had not left his side, and in all honesty Garesh found the man an utter fool.
 His ridiculous ceremonial costumes fashioned from the skins and heads of wildcats were of no help to a feverish King.
 Then again, perhaps the King’s second-in-command should be happy.
 As High Councillor to King Emril, so close to absolute power, Garesh didn’t want his superior to recover.
 He wanted him to die.

-For Garesh, such a move had unwittingly cleared the way for ascension to power as regent upon Emril’s death.
-No one had expected the tenacious King to catch fever with the rest of the crowded Emril city, but he had.
+For Garesh, such a move had unwittingly cleared the way for his own ascension to power as regent upon Emril’s death.
+No one had expected the tenacious King to catch fever with the rest of the crowded city, but he had.
 Despite the lack of a mature heir to call upon, Emril was ever wilful, until now refusing to hand over any of the power he had spilt rivers of blood to build.
 The only hope left was to bring the young Prince Trevisian to the dying King, and hope that the boy’s presence would persuade him to sign the document in the pocket of Garesh’s silk robe.
-As regent, Garesh would rule in the boy’s stead until his taking of a wife as Reluwyn custom dictated.
+As regent, Garesh would rule in the boy’s stead until the heir took a wife as Reluwyn custom dictated.
 Then the Prince would be elevated to Kingship.
 When that time came Garesh would make the decision on what to do next.
 Until then, he needed to secure his power.

 The High Councillor was going for the boy now.
 He strode through the palace with all the purposefulness that had once led him out of the courtier’s muck heap and up to the King’s right hand.
 The robe he wore flared out behind him and his leather shoes thudded on the tiled floors.
 He passed walls with frescoes depicting the ascent of the Reluwyn, from a tribe in the Tao desert into a mighty nation.
 The quickest way to get to Prince Trevisian’s chambers was to pass through a fountain courtyard made of sandstone, the chambers off it containing the King’s numerous concubines.
 Since the King’s illness, Garesh had taken to passing by those rooms more often.